kevintpeng/Learn-Something-Every-Day/Data-Science/Deep Learning.md

 - Symmetric Matrices: A = A<sup>T</sup>
 - Orthogonal Matrices: AA<sup>T</sup> = I
 - decomposition is useful in math, like prime factorization
-- eigendecomposition is breaking a matrix into eigenvectors and eigenvalues
+- **eigendecomposition** is breaking a matrix into eigenvectors and eigenvalues
   - eigenvector is defined by Av = &lambda;v, so the vector's direction is unchanged through matrix multiplication
   - eigenvectors can be rescaled to any vector sv for s ≠ 0, so we look for unit eigenvectors
 - let V be the concatenation of eigenvectors for A as columns.
 Then A = Vdiag(&lambda)V<sup>-1</sup>
-- determinant of a matrix can be thought of as the expansive multiplicative factor
+- **determinant** of a matrix can be thought of as the expansive multiplicative factor
   - equal to the product of all the eigenvalues

 ### Probability & Information Theory
-- Marginal Probability is the distribution over a subset of variables (summation of individual probabilities)
+- Marginal Probability is the distribution over a subset of variables (denominator is the summation of individual probabilities in the subset)
+  - different than conditional probability in that it is not contingent on a value of a variable
   - for continuous probabilities, we use an integral
 - Chain Rule: P(a,b,c) = P(A|b,c)P(b,c) = P(A|b,c)P(b|c)P(c)
 - x,y are conditionally independent if conditional probabilities given z P(x,y|z) = P(x|z)P(y|z)
 - Bernoulli Distribution &phi; &isin; [0,1], the probability a variable is equal to 1